kwonus/Quelle/Quelle-AVX.md

 Again, *utilizing* a command from your command history is *used* just like a macro.
 Moreover, as with macros, control settings are persisted within your command history to provide invocation determinism.
 That means that control settings that were in place during the original command are utilized for the invocation.

 Command history captures all settings.
 We have already discussed macro-determinism.
-Invoking commands by their review numbers behave exactly like macros.
+Invoking commands by their ids behave exactly like macros.
 In other words, invoking command history never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.

 **RESETTING COMMAND HISTORY**